sobjornstad/tabularium/docs/manual.md

 ## Volumes

-Many types of sources naturally have multiple volumes: if you keep a paper journal, for instance, assuming that you keep writing, eventually you will have to start a second notebook.
+Many types of sources naturally have multiple volumes: for example, if you keep a paper diary, if you keep writing, eventually you will have to start a second notebook.
 To simplify organization of these types of sources, Tabularium supports multi-volume sources.
-Sources can be flagged as multi-volume by ticking the appropriate box when editing the source;
-thereafter, you can edit the volumes of a source in the Manage Volumes dialog.
+Sources can be flagged as multi-volume by ticking the appropriate box when editing the source; thereafter, you can edit the volumes of a source in the Manage Volumes dialog.

-Volumes are normally numbered sequentially beginning at 1, but you can use any scheme that involves only natural numbers.
+Volumes are normally numbered sequentially beginning at 1, but you can use any scheme that uses positive integers.

 Volumes have a *notes* text field associated with them (in the case of single-volume sources, the source has notes associated with it).
 Notes can be